-Mild Moderate Intervention Specialist and Reading Courses
+Curriculum and Instruction, Mild/Moderate Intervention Specialist, and Reading Courses

-ED 501 Integrating Technology across the Curriculum: Research and Assessment, 3 credits
+ED 501 Integrating Technology through Collaborative Teaming Across the Curriculum, 3 credits

 This research course focuses on technology integration, research studies, and assessment of the effectiveness of technology integration in the classroom.
 It assumes the graduate candidate has basic computer literacy.
 The course is delivered on three levels: (1) Research: graduate candidates research effective methodology and pedagogy in technology integration, (2) Technical: graduate candidates explore emerging technologies (which include assistive technologies) and their relevancy to academic content and a diverse student population, and (3) Design, Preparation and Assessment: graduate candidates apply a variety of design models to create and assess a learning environment enhanced by technology.